-"The goal is to formally integrate this knowledge: Indigenous practice, technical use of fire, and modern science, to create a system that is legally and culturally sound, which is essential for ensuring intergenerational knowledge transfer and the community's future capacity." - Martinez shared.
+"The goal is to formally braid this knowledge: Indigenous practice, technical use of fire, and modern science, to create a system that is legally and culturally sound, which is essential for ensuring intergenerational knowledge transfer and the community's future capacity." - Martinez shared.

 The need to bridge the gap between traditional knowledge and official data was powerfully illustrated by Joel Adams, Fuels Management Specialist for the Kalispel Tribe of Indians in Northeast Washington State.